Pilot program underway in Rolla, Waynesville

 Rolla Animal Control Manager John Redshaw said as an Army veteran himself, he is honored to be a part of this program and for the Rolla Animal Shelter and City of Rolla to support it.
 “We’re going to do whatever we can,” Redshaw said.

 “It’s like having another battle buddy, but we’re battling a different war.
 I need him as much as he needs me,” said Brandon Cole, of Newburg, who is in the local program with a dog named Buddy adopted from the Rolla Animal Shelter. “it’s a good distraction from anxiety and it’s an extension of your support system.”

 In addition, where possible a pet owned currently by the handler candidate is the first choice to be evaluated to determine if the pet may be a good candidate to become an Warrior Angels’ certified assistance canine for his/her owner.

 In the event the family pet does not meet the standards defined by the ADA and Assistance Dogs International, then the Rolla Animal Shelter has stepped forward as a supporter to the pilot program by allowing the handler candidate, Hinkle, and Storie to visit dogs in the shelter for identifying a potential assistance canine candidate.

-Page 2 of 2 - Once an assistance canine candidate has been determined, the handler and such candidate will go through an up to eight-week training program in preparation for the Canine Good Citizen and required public access tests in order for the chosen canine to be certified as an assistance canine.
+Once an assistance canine candidate has been determined, the handler and such candidate will go through an up to eight-week training program in preparation for the Canine Good Citizen and required public access tests in order for the chosen canine to be certified as an assistance canine.

 Though there is no actual fee charged to the handler, the handler will be responsible for such canine related expenses regarding proper animal care, keeping the pet current on all required vaccinations, necessary veterinarian care, maintaining local licenses and appropriate liability insurance.